Janudanie/EasyLiving/README.md

 ## Easy Living - A system integration exam project
 ##### Made by Alex Langhoff aka Janudanie
-Easy Living is a Internet of Things project based on a microservice architekture.
+Easy Living is a Internet of Things project based on a microservice architecture.

 The finished result should be able to take alot of different sensor and do a task based on the readings from that sensor.
 For an example, it could be a pir sensor that registeres movement and send a signal to a relay, that turns on the light in that area.

 This will be a prototype with a minimal working order.
-But as i am gonna use this project on our old farm, this project is over time gonna be developed.

 [A small video presentation of the project](https://www.youtube.com/watch?v=bzZf3gNJx3g)